Bio of Philippe J.S. De Brouwer

 300 Words Academic Bio of Dr. Philippe De Brouwer

-In his free time he teaches at AGH Univeristy of Science and Technology, Jagiellonian University in Krakow and the Warsaw University.
-He taught many subjects like finance, behavioural economics, decision-making, Big Data, bank management, structured finance, corporate banking, financial markets, financial instruments, team-building and leadership.
-But what stands out is his data and analytics course.
+Outside of his professional commitments, Philippe is a dedicated educator at AGH University of Science and Technology, Jagiellonian University in Krakow, and Warsaw University.
+He has taught a wide range of subjects, including finance, behavioural economics, decision-making, Big Data, bank management, structured finance, corporate banking, financial markets, financial instruments, team-building, and leadership.
+His data and analytics course, based on his latest book "The Big R-Book: from data science to learning machines and big data," is particularly noteworthy.
+Philippe's recent research interests include fairness in big data and pay fairness.

-450 Words Bio of Dr. Philippe De Brouwer
+Biography of Dr. Philippe De Brouwer